-Volcano, earthquake, flood and ice and man’s intervention has created one of the most beautiful, ancient, wild and natural regions on Earth.
-Mountains, forests, valleys and lakes combine to create one of the most dramatic and striking National Parks in England.
-It's an area that is plump for personal exploration and discovery.
+The Lake District is a land of high fell, mesmerising lakes and beautiful landscapes.
+Mountains, forests, valleys and lakes combine to create one of the most dramatic and striking national parks in England.
+It's an area that is plump for personal exploration and discovery and has provided inspiration for William Wordsworth, Beatrix Potter and Arthur Ransome throughout the years.

 It’s a truly impressive region of the UK that attracts visitors from all around the globe, young and old.